Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Introduction

 The Quenched Mean-Field (QMF) theory~\cite{Wang03,PVM_ToN_VirusSpread,Gomez10} predicts a vanishing threshold $\lambda_c \to 0$ in the infinite network-size limit for any value of $\gamma$~\cite{Castellano2010}, due to the existence of hubs able to sustain the epidemic for long times only by interacting with their direct neighbors~\cite{Castellano2012}.
 It was later pointed out that, at the QMF level, the localization of activity around these hubs implies the existence, for small values of $\lambda$, of long-lived, but not stationary, states~\cite{Goltsev2012,Lee2013}.
-An important progress in this debate was provided in Ref.~\cite{Boguna2013}, where it was shown that a genuine non mean-field effect, mutual reinfection among distant hubs, is the key mechanism triggering the appearance of an endemic stationary state in networks with $\gamma>5/2$.
-Numerical evidence corroborated this picture, showing that the position of the effective threshold tends to zero with network size for any $\gamma$, although the decay appeared to be slower than the one predicted by QMF theory~\cite{Boguna2013} and in contradiction with recent mathematical results~\cite{Huang2018}.
+An important progress in this debate was provided in Ref.~\cite{Boguna2013}, where it was shown that a genuine non mean-field effect, mutual reinfection among distant hubs, is the key mechanism triggering the appearance of an endemic stationary state for any $\lambda$ in networks with $\gamma>5/2$.
+Numerical evidence corroborated this picture, showing that the position of the effective threshold tends to zero with network size for any $\gamma$.
+However, the decay observed was slower than the one predicted by QMF theory~\cite{Boguna2013,Mata2015,Arruda2018} and moreover in contradiction with recent mathematical results derived by Huang and Durrett~\cite{Huang2018} and Mountford et al.~\cite{Mountford2013}.
 An additional puzzling question in this area is the striking disagreement between the exact mathematical prediction for the singular behavior of the prevalence ($\rho \sim \lambda^{2\gamma-3}$, apart from logarithmic corrections)~\cite{Mountford2013} and numerical simulations exhibiting a much faster growth.
+This lack of a precise agreement between analytics and numerics represents one standing issue in our understanding of epidemic processes on complex topologies.